garritr01/GVSU-CIS641-VAR_Group/docs/software_requirements_specification.md

     2. The system shall be operational for at least 2 users concurrently, with the ability to scale as needed.
     3. The system shall be available 99.9% of the time to ensure reliability for users.
     4. The system shall update the database each time a file is saved, so the user can simply reload the website if issues arise.
-    5. The system should guarantee that event reminders are delivered within 10 seconds from the time set for notification.
+    5. The system shall guarantee that event reminders are delivered within 10 seconds from the time set for notification.